 Expect to see a combination of maximum terms for different types of issues.
 It will likely be broken up, for example, two years' protection for plumbing and electrical defects, ten years for structural defects, and so on.

-Based on these facts, you would most likely sue your developer for breach of contract.
+In many construction defect cases, the most likely remedy is to sue the developer for breach of contract.
+Let's say, for example, that the issue is a rotted deck.
 The developer had promised you a house with a deck, thus implying that the deck would be constructed with proper materials in a workmanlike manner.

 As a potential plaintiff, you need to worry about two types of laws that might exist in your state:

 Using the deck example, you might argue that the deck did not noticeably sink into the ground until a year after the breach of contract limitation period had already expired.
-This is sometimes known as the "discovery rule," and courts will sometimes use it to allow a plaintiff to extend a statute of limitations period.
+This is sometimes known as the "discovery rule," and courts can use it to allow a plaintiff to extend a statute of limitations period.

 Whether your state's law contains a statute of repose is the second legal issue to check into.
 Not all states have a statute of repose.
 But a statute of repose acts as an absolute block on claims for construction defects beyond a certain number of years.
 These periods cannot be elongated by the discovery rule, if you find a latent defect.
 The purpose of these laws is to give legal certainty to contractors and developers.